Bru Luccas Shows Off Her Bikini Body From The Front And Back, Asks Which Is Hotter

 "Killing me softly," raved one awestruck user.

-“This is like picking Lambo or Ferrari,” joked a second.
+"This is like picking Lambo or Ferrari," a second joked.

-Her followers seemed split with which option they preferred, though it looked as if a slight majority liked the right one more.
+Her followers seemed split over which option they preferred, though it looked as if a slight majority liked the right one more.

 "The right is a masterpiece," gushed a fan, emphasizing the sentiment with three heart-eye emoji.